AMERICAN STUDIES (AMST)

 Special topics course.
 Content will vary each semester.
 Honors version available.

 Examines the role of memory in constructing historical meaning and in imagining the boundaries of American cultural communities.
-Explores popular rituals, artifacts, monuments, and public performances.
+Students will understand more fully the processes through which the past is made to matter and how memory studies enables critical and creative investigation of the complexity of cultural meaning and power.
 Previously offered as AMST 384.

 An interdisciplinary introduction to Native American history and studies.
 The course uses history, literature, art, and cultural studies to study the Native American experience.